strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 # List of Strapi plugins

- Strapi builds and maintains plugins that extends the functionality of a core Strapi application.
+Strapi builds and maintains plugins that extend the functionality of a core Strapi application.
 This section is a reference guide to the pre-installed plugins and additional plugins developed by Strapi, which are available in the [Marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.md).
-Additional documentation on plugins is provided in the relevent sections of the User Guide and the Developer Documention, however, a brief plugin description, how the installed plugin works, and changes to the admin panel is provided.
+Additional documentation on plugins is provided in the relevant sections of the User Guide and the Developer Documentation, however, a brief plugin description, how the installed plugin works, and changes to the admin panel is provided.

 ::: note